 With the Samsung Galaxy Wearable app (Android only), both sets of earbuds access mostly the same settings.
 You can toggle ANC and ambient sound mode and adjust the touch controls (or disable them).
 While there is no customizable equalizer, you can select from preset EQ settings.
 You can also specify voice assistant preferences in the app.

-You are out of luck if you’re an iPhone owner.
+If you’re an iPhone owner, you’re out of luck.
 In what can only be interpreted as pointed, Samsung has not extended support for Galaxy Buds 2 or Buds Pro on the Samsung Galaxy Buds iOS app. iPhone users are left with default settings unless a friend configures the earbuds on their Android device.

 At first, the Galaxy Buds 2 missed out on the Galaxy Buds Pro’s 360 Audio feature, which is further limited to Samsung phone devices.
 Still, Samsung released an update (versionR177XXU0AVC8) that allows the Galaxy Buds 2 to use 360 Audio too.
 Both earphones have variable ANC settings.
 The Galaxy Buds Pro has high and low settings.
 The Galaxy Buds 2 got an update to give it three ambient settings to choose from, which is a bit more flexible.